 If you are new to gluten free eating – or just curious! – you might have noticed that most soba noodles contain wheat.
 And thinking that I’ve lost my gluten free marbles.
 Buckwheat, the gluten free flour that makes soba noodles, well, soba noodles, is very soft and unstructured and kind of tough to make noodles from.
 So most manufacturers add wheat to provide extra structure to the noods.

-However, you can find 100% gluten free buckwheat noodles.
+However, you can find 100% gluten free buckwheat noodles that are suitable for a celiac or low FODMAP diet.
 I usually buy King Soba brand as that is what is available, both at my local Donald’s Market but it’s also easy to find on Amazon if you don’t have an option where you live.
 And, if that’s not an option for you, thin Thai rice noodles are a great swap.

 Vegan Cold Soba Noodle Salad with Ginger Sesame Dressing